Advertisement

 The Complete Case Files

-If you want to read big chunks of Judge Dredd’s publication history, then The Complete Case Files is the way to go.
+If you want to read big chunks of Judge Dredd’s publication history, then The Complete Case Files are the way to go.
 These collect Judge Dredd in chronological order of publication in about 300 pages of comics – roughly 6-12 months of Dredd’s publication history.
+It’s the Dredd equivalent to Marvel’s Epic Collections or the DC Finest reprint line.

 USEFUL RESOURCE: Looking for a particular Judge Dredd story/stories in The Complete Case Files?
 Wikipedia user Richard75 has created invaluable indexes that can be cross-referenced with the details below.
 Check out the 2000 AD Judge Dredd Index and the Judge Dredd Megazine Index.